kamni/archy/README.md

 * The script expects to be run as root and will complain if not run as root.
 * The output archive isn't configurable.
-It will be set to `/tmp/<group-name>.tgz`.
+It will be set to `/tmp/<group-name>.tar`.
 * We won't support compression (bzip, gzip) in this toy project.
-* We will only support Linux file permissions; no ACLs.
+* We will only support Linux file permissions and groups/users; e.g., no ACLs or LDAP.
-* If the user running the script doesn't have permissions to
+* The user running the script must be root.
+* The script can't be run from `/`; we won't provide any flags for excluding certain folders.
 * Logging file is not configurable, and is set to `/var/log/archy/<group-name>.log`.
-The permissions on the folder will be 755 (root:root) and the file 644.
+* We won't clean up empty directories after the files have been moved.

 ## Development